yamesjamess/p5-feast-your-eyes/README.md

 ### Code

 - Majority of the code comes from the Code Institute's Advanced Front End Course - Moments walkthrough
-- The rest of the code has been adapted and created by the developer.
+- The rest of the code has been adapted from Moments walkthrough and created by the developer.
 - Django test: [TransactionManagementError](https://stackoverflow.com/questions/43978468/django-test-transactionmanagementerror-you-cant-execute-queries-until-the-end)

 - ESLint configuration